krannich/dkmusic/readme.md

 - Howard carpendale - Nachts wenn alles schlaeft.mp3
 - Black eyed peas - Dont stop the party.mp3

-Note Since the external library getID3 does not support to ID3-tag writing of m4a files, all your m4a files must to be converted to mp3.
+**Note:** Since the external library getID3 does not support to ID3-tag writing of m4a files, all your m4a files must to be converted to mp3.